iturdikulov/notes/keyboard_shortcut.md

 > exactly what counts as a "key" sometimes differs.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Keyboard_shortcut)</cite>

-[[touch_typing|Touch typing]] and keyboard shortcuts are main driver of mouseless workflow.
+[[touch_typing|Touch typing]] and [[computer_keyboard]] shortcuts are main driver of mouseless workflow.
 In this note I describe the most used shortcuts in my workflow, each section except "Universal" is linked to a more detailed note.

+Sometimes you need to create and use non-standard shortcuts, and this [Keyboard Heatmap](https://www.patrick-wied.at/projects/heatmap-keyboard/) tool can find most used keys, you can type most comfort keys for you, analyze heatmap and decide which keys you want to use.

 In this file I place **basic** keybindings list for each my most used program, with link to detailed keybindings in separate note.

-## QMK

-I have a keyboard with [[QMK]] firmware, which allows me to create custom keyboard layers, macros and other features.

-I use [[Colemak_Mod-DH]] layout (not hardware, I use system layout) and my own navigation and symbols layers.

-My layers and modifiers:

-Hold `SYM` to activate the symbols layer.
-Hold `NAV` to activate the navigation layer

-The home row modifiers are `oneshot` so that it's possible to modify the keys on the base layer, where there are no dedicated modifiers.

-Sometimes you need to use qwerty layout (games for example), I created special layer in QMK for that, which activate qwerty layout over the Colemak-DH layout when I press special `QWE` default layer switch button (toggle logic).

 ## Universal